-12.5 CHANGE OF ADDRESS
+12.6 CHANGE OF ADDRESS

 A student may be withdrawn from the school of residence if the parent/guardian provides documentation verifying a change in residence, and the new address belongs to a different school.
-Refer to sections 2.17 AUTO WITHDRAWAL PROCESS and 7.1 INTRA-DISTRICT PERMITS (SCHOOL TO SCHOOL) for further information.
+Refer to sections, 2.18 AUTO WITHDRAWAL PROCESS and 7.1 INTRA-DISTRICT PERMITS (SCHOOL TO SCHOOL) for further information.

-If the new address is within the boundaries of a different school district (e.g. out of state, out of country, or within California but outside of LAUSD boundaries), school staff should utilize the Withdrawal Types and Reasons in REF-6452.5, Graduate, Completers and Dropouts Lists to determine proper validation documentation.
-Refer to section 12.2 PARENT ASSURANCE LETTER (PAL) for additional information.
-Refer to section 7.2 INTER-DISTRICT PERMITS (INCOMING FROM ANOTHER SCHOOL DISTRICT) if the parent/guardian is interested in applying for an Inter-district Permit.
+If the new address is within the boundaries of a different school district (e.g. out of state, out of country, or within California but outside of LAUSD boundaries), school staff should utilize the Withdrawal Types and Reasons to determine proper withdrawal validation documentation.
+Refer to 7.2 INTER-DISTRICT PERMITS (INCOMING FROM ANOTHER SCHOOL DISTRICT) if the parent/guardian is interested in applying for an Inter-district Permit.

-12.6 WHEREABOUTS UNKNOWN
+12.7 WHEREABOUTS UNKNOWN

 Schools should exercise all due diligence efforts to locate students with excessive absences and/or when whereabouts are unknown.
 Students should continue to appear on MiSiS rosters and teachers should continue to record accurate daily attendance.
-Students should only be withdrawn when validating documentation has been received from the parent/guardian/educational rights holder (ERH) or another school of enrollment.
+Students should only be withdrawn when validating documentation has been received from the parent/legal guardian/educational rights holder (ERH) or another school of enrollment.